ecg-marktplaats/marktplaats-api-guidelines/docs/interaction-design.md

         "shortName": "BMW"
     }

-Implementation are recommended to implement `replace` as `add` when the field is not present in the original representation.
+Implementations are recommended to implement `replace` as `add` when the field is not present in the original representation.

 The `If-Match` header is NOT allowed for resources that don't support ETag.
 It is optional (but strongly recommended) for resources that do support it.